Original Folk Blues

-Original Folk Blues is a compilation album by American bluesman John Lee Hooker, released in 1967.
+Original Folk Blues is a compilation album by the American bluesman John Lee Hooker, released in 1967.
 It mostly features songs that Hooker recorded for Bernard Besman in Detroit, Michigan, between 1948 and 1954 they were originally issued by Modern Records.

 Background

 During the mid-1960s American folk music revival, there was increased interest in older blues music.
 Chess Records responded with its The Real Folk Blues series of albums, which compiled earlier singles by several of its most popular blues artists, including Hooker.
 An article in Billboard magazine noted that Los Angeles-based Kent Records was "inspired by the recent success attained by Chess [in attracting] an audience of collegians and young blues fans".

 Kent part-owner Saul Bihari (also known as "Sam Ling" for songwriting royalties) explained that while contemporary rhythm and blues radio stations were ignoring older blues styles, many white musicians were seeking to "imitate the sounds of the early 'low down' blues artists like John Lee Hooker", which generated broader interest in the originals.
 To meet this need, the first releases in the Kent series included albums by Elmore James, Howlin' Wolf, Lightning Hopkins, Smokey Hogg, and Hooker.